ponylang/pony-tutorial/types/primitives.md

 widths.
 * __F32, F64__.
 Floating point numbers of various widths.

+__ISize/USize__ correspond to the bitwidth of the native type `size_t`, which varies by platform. __ILong/ULong__ similarly correspond to the bitwidth of the native type `long`, which also varies by platform.
+The bitwidth of a native `int` is the same across all the platforms that Pony supports, and you can use __I32/U32__ for this.

 ## Primitive initialisation and finalisation

 Primitives can have two special functions, `_init` and `_final`. `_init` is